IamAbhilashRathod/blog/_posts/2024-03-13-Negativa-Knowledge.md

 By downsizing the universe, removing all the "bad" investments that you shouldnt make what you are actually doing is setting yourself on a path where you are less and less likely to make an investment that pose a risk of ruin

-Below are just some people and their own version of the negative knowledge
+This idea of Negative Knowledge isnt new and many great thinkers in the past has their own philosophy, their own version of Negative knowledge.
+Below are just few of my favourites.

 ## Nassim Taleb's "Via Negativa"
 > **_Via negativa: In theology and philosophy, the focus on what something is not, an indirect definition.
 In action, it is a recipe for what to avoid, what not to do—subtraction, not addition, say, in medicine._**